 If you haven’t heard of Lottie dolls, they are designed for girls aged 3 – 9.
 They became the first fashion dolls to display childlike characteristics; a healthy childlike body shape, childlike clothing and wholesome activities.
 In 2014, Arklu took things a step further by introducing a range of dolls exploring gender empowering, adventurous themes.

 A poll among parents show that there is a severe lack of female representation in the world of super-powers other than the superheroes.
 This Super Lottie is definitely giving a clear message to other that girls can be superheroes too.

 Ms C loves the design and choice of colour for the superheroes outfit.
 It is sparkly and very striking!
 As well as the superheroes outfit, this set also comes with belt, cape, golden eye mask and a pair of golden boots.
 This is definitely a great concept for portraying a girl superhero!
 Ms C loves to pretend her Butterfly Protector protects the environment by day, then by night, she changes into her Super Lottie outfit to help fight crime.

-Disclosure: We have received the samples to do an honest review.
+Disclosure: We have received the sample for the purposes of writing this review, however, all thoughts and opinions remain our own.
 We are Lottie Ambassadors.
-Images used with permission.
+Image used with permission.